koktaildotcom/com.sure-petcare/README.md

   * add cards for presence detection for pets
 ### v1.0.7 - 03.02.2020
   * don't try to render profile image is not exist
+  * set location of pet if change manually